-If you are a Bluehost customer, then you just need to log in to your cPanel dashboard.
-You can then click on ‘Advanced’ in the left sidebar.
+If you are a Bluehost customer, then you need to scroll down to the Server Information section on the Hosting tab.

 If you are struggling to find this IP address, it’s always worth checking your hosting provider’s website or online documentation.
 Many web hosts have detailed tutorials showing you how to find your IP address.

 Once you have this information, head over to the HTTP Header Checker tool.
 You can use this tool to ‘ping’ your website’s server and see whether it responds.